EIDA/routing/doc/index.rst

 The aim is that the routes in the normal routing table are the ones that should be synchronized with other Routing Services.

-.. todo:: EL OTRO METODO!
+.. todo:: Test the method to synchronize among the nodes!